7 Totally Free Tooth Brushing Charts

 Explain to your child what will happen each time they brush their teeth and what will happen if they fill it up.
 You can choose to give a reward after filling it up or you can choose to just mark down each time they brush their teeth with a pen or a sticker and have that be the incentive.

-Teach children the importance of brushing their teeth with stories and TV show episodes dedicated to brushing their teeth and the dentist.
+Teach children the importance of brushing their teeth and oral hygiene with stories and TV show episodes dedicated to brushing their teeth and the dentist.
 For younger children, Daniel Tiger and Berenstein bears have some great ones.

 Some fun incentive ideas once their tooth brushing reward chart is completed include a trip to a park, favorite place, or restaurant.
 It may also include extra time spent with a parent playing a favorite game, reading a book, building a tower, or doing a favorite activity.